-Within 90 days following the closing of the Business Combination, we expect to grant certain of our employees equity awards in the form of RSUs under the Opendoor Technologies Inc. 2020 Incentive Award Plan (the "2020 Plan").
-We expect to grant Mr. Wu, our CEO, RSUs covering a number of shares equal to 1/8th of the 2020 Plan's aggregate share reserve on the date of the closing of the Business Combination, and we expect to grant certain other of our employees RSUs covering a number of shares equal to, in the aggregate, 1/4th of the 2020 Plan's aggregate share reserve on the date of the closing of the Business Combination (together, the "Management Awards").
-The Management Awards have not yet been granted.
+Within 90 days following the Closing, we expect to grant certain of Opendoor Technologies' employees equity awards in the form of restricted stock units.
+We expect to grant Opendoor Technologies' Chief Executive Officer, Eric Wu, restricted stock units covering a number of shares equal to $1/8^{th}$ of the 2020 Plan's aggregate share reserve on the Closing Date, and we expect to grant certain other of Opendoor Technologies' employees restricted stock units covering a number of shares equal to, in the aggregate, $1/4^{th}$ of the 2020 Plan's aggregate share reserve on the Closing Date (together, the "Management Awards").